noameppel/cfc-dev-tools/README.md

     <?php $array = array("foo", "bar"); ?>
     <?php devnote($array); ?>

-2) Display Development Notes by appended ?devnote to any page:
+2) Display Development Notes by appending ?devnote to any page:

 E.g., http://localhost/about-us/?devnote

+The development notes which appear on the page as well as in the Chrome console.